uf-mil/mil/docs/navigator/reference.rst

    The request class for the ``navigator_msgs/MessageEntranceExitGate`` service.

-   .. attribute:: Entrance_gate
+   .. attribute:: entrance_gate

-        The Entrance gate relevant to the task.
+        The entrance gate relevant to the task.

         :type: int